epogrebnyak/notes-slides/README.md

 # slide-tryout
-Render markdown into html presentation with pandoc

-Writing a presentation in markdown saves a great deal of time, but rendering may look ugly and require additinal setups.
+Markdwon-based presentation may look ugly and require additinal setups.
 Which way is to go?

 ## tl;dr